cmwang-cottageclothing/learning-mariadb/MariaDB Error 1265.md

 ```

-When I was trying the `MODIFY COLUMN` command, MariaDB emmitted the above error code.
+When I was trying the `MODIFY COLUMN` command, MariaDB emitted the above error code.

 I googled and found one possible solution.
 First I set the value of the column `endangered` to 1.